The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 If we are given a survival function, we know how to compute the hazard function.
 Now let’s go in the other direction.

-Here’s one way of thinking of it.
+Here’s one way to think of it.
 The hazard function indicates the probability of getting married at each age, if you have not already married.
 So the complement of the hazard function if the probability of staying unmarried at each age.

 In order to “survive” past a given age, t, you have at stay unmarried at every age up to and including t.
 And the probability of doing that is the product of the complementary hazard function, which we can compute like this.